Search

 The baraita continues: And stewards are not permitted to free slaves belonging to the orphans in their charge, even if it is necessary to do so for any reason.
 But they may sell them to others, and then those others may free them.
 Rabbi Yehuda HaNasi says: I say that even he, the slave himself, may give his own monetary value to the steward and thereby go free, due to the fact that it is as if the steward sold the slave to the slave himself.
 It is irrelevant whether it is some other person or the slave himself who pays his purchase price.

 The baraita continues: And the steward must calculate with the orphans in the end, when they reach adulthood and he hands over the property to them.
-At that time, he calculates of all the expenses and income generated by their property during the period that he served as steward.
+At that time, he calculates all of the expenses and income generated by their property during the period that he served as steward.
 Rabban Shimon ben Gamliel says: He is not required do so, as the court relies on his integrity.
 The court does not appoint women, slaves, or minors as stewards, but if the father of the orphans appointed one of them as his orphans’ steward, he has permission to do so.

 It is related that there was a certain steward who was in Rabbi Meir’s neighborhood who was selling land belonging to the orphans and purchasing slaves with the proceeds, and Rabbi Meir did not allow him to do this, as the practice is contrary to halakha.
 They showed him in his dream the words: I wish to destroy and you build?
 He understood this as a sign that God wanted the orphans to suffer financial collapse, and therefore it would be preferable to allow the steward to continue his practice.
 Even so, Rabbi Meir paid no heed to his dream, and said: Words appearing in dreams do not bring up and do not take down; they should not be taken into consideration.